hashcat/hashcat/docs/hashcat-plugin-development-guide.md

 * Hook functions
 * JiT compiler options

 Namely, these configurations take place in a variety of optional functions that you provide in every module.
-There is a few mandatory functions which need to be implemented:
+There are a few mandatory functions which need to be implemented:

 * module_init()
 * module_hash_decode()